Show, Don’t Tell: How I Use Loom to Pitch Investors

 3 tips to getting more pitch meetings with video

 Incorporating Loom in fundraising outreach is one way we stand out to VCs.
 Instead of several dense paragraph descriptions in an email, we now include a few Loom video links that describe our platform and provide a few quick user case studies.
-This has led to a material increase in our conversion rate (emails to meetings) and continues to do so.
+This has led to a material increase in our conversion rate (emails to video call meetings) and continues to do so.

 Here are three things we suggest: